B-3PO/web-components-node/README.md

   npm run example
 ```

-This is a short example of serving a page from an Expess server that can re-render on the font end
+This is a short example of serving a page from an Expess server that can re-render on the font end.
+This example assumes you have previous knowledge of Node+Expressjs
 ```javascript
 // express endpoint
 app.get('/home', async (req, res) => {